paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-026-water-pollution-prevention-and-control.md

     (ii) provided in cash or in kind.

-**(c) Content of State and local government programs** As a condition of receipt of a grant under subsection (b) of this section, a State or local government program for monitoring and notification under this section shall identify—
+**(c) Content of State and local government programs** As a condition of receipt of a grant under subsection (b), a State or local government program for monitoring and notification under this section shall identify—

 (1) lists of coastal recreation waters in the State, including coastal recreation waters adjacent to beaches or similar points of access that are used by the public;